How I got my Bright Idea

 How I Wrote My First Book: "Retired Women- Laughing at Gravity"

 I was only 62 and felt young and free.
-At last I could fill my life with friends instead of time-limited psychotherapy clients.
+At last I could fill my life with ongoing friendships instead of time-limited psychotherapy clients.
 Be assured, working as a therapist was a perfect career for someone with my gregarious, curious and somewhat overly emotional personality, but no matter how close we became, my clients and I always had to say: “I’ll never forget you…but it’s time to move on.”

 I wanted to share and care without a “termination” date–except, perhaps, the date of our departure from “God’s Waiting Room”, as senior mobile home parks are sometimes called.

-I had no intention of publishing it as a “real” book–of course not!
-How silly even to think of such a thing.
+I had no intention of publishing it as a “real” book.
+Of course not–how silly even to think of such a thing.

 I’m still amazed when readers tell me they “love” my book.
 Of course, I love it too.
 And I love the women who laugh on the pages.
 But, believe me, I never thought I would write a second book.